NathanielYang/nba_prediction_salary/README.md

 2. STEP2: Installing Packages

-    Libraries and packages are specified in the Installation Instructions section above and in the corresponding sections of the master file: get_player_stat.ipynb.
+    Libraries and packages are specified in the Installation Instructions section above and in the corresponding sections of the master file: Final_file.ipynb.

 3. STEP3: Scraping the Data